-So here ends another Horrorfest: 31 reviews of films and/or TV episodes that are mysteries, horror, film-noir, suspense, monster movies, thrillers, etc.
+But enough of that.
+Here ends another Horrorfest: 31 reviews of films and/or TV episodes that are mysteries, horror, film-noir, suspense, monster movies, thrillers, psycho killers, ghosts, vampires, zombies, mummies, etc.

 I only started doing this because I already would watch something for Halloween every day in October (and annoy my friends by doing so); and it was a real easy leap to blog about it.
 I know some people don’t think I should as it has “nothing” to do with Jane Austen.
 That may be true, but I do know one character who would enjoy Halloween and Horror films.

 I also did my third annual Celebrate Halloween withNorthanger Abbey.
 And added something new, reading a chapter of Northanger Abbey every day, it’s a perfect countdown to Halloween as it has 31 chapters

 A movie or TV episode from every decade from the 1930s-2020s

 Animated Film/TV Episode with Over the Garden Wall (2014) & Coco (2017)

 Vincent Price with The Pit and the Pendulum (1961)

 He’s dead.
 You saw it.
 I saw a man in a mask.
 It was him.
 I want to believe you, but I have to be sure.
 I can’t stop until I’m certain that he’s dead.